|

 GLORIANA:

-Elaborated form of English Gloria, meaning "glory."
+Elaborated form of Latin Gloria, meaning "glory."

 GLORIANNA:

-Variant of English Gloriana, meaning "glory."
+Variant spelling of Latin Gloriana, meaning "glory."

 GLORINDA: